Sandip-Mohanty/E-Commerce-Project/README.md

 ### Product Insights:
   - **Price-Purchase Correlation:** A correlation analysis between product prices and the number of times products were purchased revealed a relationship between mid-range priced products and higher purchase frequency, providing data-driven insights for pricing strategies.

+## Note
+Got it!
+I’ll keep that in mind: ensuring the dataset is present in SQL before implementing any code.